TheOdinProject/curriculum/javascript/react-js/react-testing-part-one.md

 ### Introduction

-We've learned testing our vanilla JavaScript applications in a previous section.
-Testing is indeed a powerful tool that allows to write maintainable and flexible code.
-If you've followed along our lessons, we've been using the [Jest](https://jestjs.io/) framework.
+We've learned how to test our vanilla JavaScript applications in a previous section.
+Testing is indeed a powerful tool that allows us to write maintainable and flexible code.
+If you've followed along with our lessons so far, we've been using the [Jest](https://jestjs.io/) framework.
 For React, we'll keep using Jest and add more capabilities to our tests using the React Testing library.

 ### Lesson Overview